telerik/xamarin-forms-docs/controls/chart/features/chart-legend.md

 # Chart Legend #

-## Overview

 The Legend feature of the **RadChart** makes it easy for you to provide description regarding the series which are visualized within the control.
-In order to visualize the legend, you need to initialize a new object of type RadLegend.
+In order to visualize the legend, you need to initialize a new object of type **RadLegend**.

 Chart Legend definition: